polaskj/alexa-harvard-energy-skill/README.md

 * Build the project via Maven: `mvn assembly:assembly -DdescriptorId=jar-with-dependencies package`, which generates `alexa-harvard-energy-skill-0.1-jar-with-dependencies.jar`
 * Upload the jar to an S3 bucket
 * Create an AWS Lamda using the uploaded artifcact
-* Populate the Skill's' configuration using Intent Schema, Custom Slot Type, and Utterances from the `edu.harvard.resources` package.
+* Populate the Skill's' configuration using Intent Schema, Custom Slot Type, and Utterances from the `edu.harvard.resources` package, in this project.
 * Use the Test simulator or Echo associated to your developer account to test functionality.